Washington DC Counseling License Requirements

 - Pass the Praxis school counselor content exam.

 - Pass an FBI Identity History Summary Check (IHSC).

 - Sumit a program completion form and an experience verification form along with your online application and receive your SSP credential.

 For more information about a career in school counseling, see our school counselor career guide.

 Certified Addiction Counselor (CAC)

-The Washington DC Board of Professional Counseling issues credentials for two types of addiction counselors: Certified Addiction Counselor I & II (CAC I & II).
 Addiction counselors in Washington DC provide counseling services and engage in public education campaigns to help individuals with substance abuse problems and individuals affected by substance abusers.
-CAC I counselors must have an associate’s degree in a related field, while CAC II applicants must have a bachelor’s degree in a related field.
-The application package and supplemental forms for both credentials are available on the Board website.
+The Washington DC Board of Professional Counseling (the Board) issues two credentials for addiction counselors: Certified Addiction Counselor I & II (CAC I & II).
+CAC I counselors must have an associate’s degree in a health or human services-related field, while CAC II applicants must have a bachelor’s degree in a health or human services-related field.
+Applications must be submitted online and supplemental forms for both credentials are available on the Board website.
 To become a CAC I or CAC II, the process is: